dbactual/thomaspaine/content/pages/resources/applied-science-of-thomas-paine.md

 ---
-Title: Applied Science of Thomas Paine
+title: Applied Science of Thomas Paine
 ---
 *Applied Science of Thomas Paine, Inventor of the United States of America, in the Physical and Organizational Domains*